techservicesillinois/SecOps-Powershell-CISDSC/docs/dsc_getting_started.md

 ```

 ## LCM
 - The LCM is what executes DSC tasks on Windows and has been pre-installed since Windows 7.
 LCM configuration will be subject to your specific environment and needs.
 Below is an example of configuring it to act in an ad-hoc execution only mode disabling any routine consistency checks or [pull server](https://docs.microsoft.com/en-us/powershell/scripting/dsc/pull-server/pullserver?view=powershell-7) check ins.
 Advanced configuration options can be found [here](https://docs.microsoft.com/en-us/powershell/scripting/dsc/managing-nodes/metaconfig?view=powershell-7).
+Configuring the LCM takes place in two steps like a normal DSC configuration.
+A configuration is declared then called to generate a .MOF file.
+Then the .MOF file can be used by any number of machines to configure their LCM accordingly.
+There is no dependency on the file existing after configuration so it can be safely deleted.
+The below example applies the configuration locally but advanced options such as remote or batch operations for multiple machines can be found in the [official documentation](https://docs.microsoft.com/en-us/powershell/module/psdesiredstateconfiguration/set-dsclocalconfigurationmanager?view=powershell-5.1).

 ```powershell
 [DSCLocalConfigurationManager()]